-Now offering Fall admission (begin in August) OR Spring admission (begin in January).
+Fall admission (August start) OR Spring admission (January start).
 Choose the option that suits you best!

 To graduate with your Masters of Science in Accounting (MS(A)), 30 credit hours are required in total - 15 in the Fall semester and 15 in the Spring semester.

 MS(A)QualificationsTo be eligible for admission to this remarkable program, candidates will need to have earned the equivalent of a U.S. four-year baccalaureate degree with a major in Accounting based on U.S. Generally Accepted Accounting Principles (U.S. GAAP).
 It is not required to have previous work experience, but we expect most of our students to enter the program having had significant internship or co-op experiences.
 At least 1 year of internship is strongly preferred.
 Applicants to the MS(A) program will be evaluated by a committee consisting of Accounting faculty and administrators.
 Applicants will be evaluated via a holistic process that will assess the following:

 - Potential for professional success

 - Ability to contribute to the learning environment of the program